vl4ds/Documentation/ref-docs/zigbee-ref.rst

 zigbee.readAttribute()
 ~~~~~~~~~~~~~~~~~~~~~~

-Read the current attribute value of the specified cluster.
+Read the current attribute value of the specified Cluster.

 **Signature:**
     .. code-block:: groovy

-        zigbee.readAttribute(Integer cluster, Integer attributeId)
+        zigbee.readAttribute(Integer Cluster, Integer attributeId)

 **Parameters:**
-    - **cluster**: The cluster ID to read from
+    - **Cluster**: The Cluster ID to read from
     - **attributeId**: The ID of the attribute to read

 **Example:**
-    - Read *CurrentLevel* attribute of the *Level Control* cluster.
+    - Read *CurrentLevel* attribute of the *Level Control* Cluster.
         .. code-block:: groovy

             zigbee.readAttribute(0x0008, 0x0000)